 Can we really break our single-use habit?
 LastObject is betting on it with its stylish, sustainable personal care products like reusable Q-Tips, tissues, and pads.

 There’s a quote from naturalist John Muir that’s been paraphrased countless times: “When we try to pick out anything by itself, we find it hitched to everything else in the Universe.”
 But even in its clumsiest of interpretations, the crux of it holds true.
 What we do affects the world in ways we often can’t see.
 But it’s all connected.
 We are all connected.
-This ethos is the driving force behind the reusable personal care brand, LastObject.
+This ethos is the driving force behind the zero-waste personal care brand, LastObject.

-LastObject is a Danish manufacturing company based in Copenhagen that produces reusable items intended to replace everyday disposable products.
+LastObject is a Copenhagen-based manufacturing company that produces reusable and zero-waste items intended to replace everyday disposable products.
 It started with cotton swabs in 2019 after co-founders Kaare Frandsen and siblings Isabel and Nicolas Aagaard learned that 1.5 billion single-use cotton swabs are produced every day.

 According to Isabel, the trio started researching single-use items that were the biggest source of household waste, and it just evolved from there.

-“It became our mission to fight for a less trashy world by providing consumers with quality alternatives to these single-use items,” she told Ethos.
+“It became our mission to fight for a less trashy world by providing consumers with quality alternatives to these single-use items,” she told Ethos via email.

 For the sustainably-minded consumer, single-use amounts to a four-letter word.

 “The amount of energy, water, and raw materials needed for manufacturing a product that will only be used once and then discarded, just doesn’t make any sense,” Aagaard says.
 “Add to that the amount of waste they create, and the CO2 emissions from transporting those products.
 There’s really no justifying it.”

 The company founders stumbled onto swabs in their early research.
 “We found that one of the biggest issues is that people don’t discard them properly, mainly because they are so small,” Aagaard says.